Every article, instrument, machine or device we use depends for its success upon materials, design and effective production

 Dr Lidija Siller, Reader in Nanoscale Science and Technology - physics and chemistry at solid surfaces.
 Optical, electronic and structural properties of nanoscale materials.
 Electron and photon stimulated desorption in ices

-Dr Katarina Novakovic - chemical systems that exhibit oscillatory behaviour in pH and reaction heat output and their applications to smart materials, development of biomimetic
+Dr Katarina Novakovic - chemical systems that exhibit oscillatory behaviour in pH and reaction heat output and their applications to smart materials.

 Since 2008 we have: